vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 ## Faster Implementations Using `scipy` and `sympy`

-But more promissing optimization is to find a library implementing binomial coefficient, let's look at `scipy.special.comb()`:
+But more promissing optimization is to find a library implementing binomial coefficient, let's look at `scipy.special.comb()` and `sympy.binomial()`:
+:

 ```Python
 import scipy.special